Signed in as:

 filler@godaddy.com

-Education/ experience: Just as an employer will ask about experience and education before they engage a employee you too should ask: What experience does this broker have?
-How long has the broker worked in the industry?
-What relevant education does the broker have in real estate?
-How many transactions have they personally completed this year?
+Education/ experience: Just as an employer will ask about experience and education before they engage a employee you too should ask:

 Prequal: Prior to making an offer, get a prequalification or preapproval letter from your bank.
 Usually, Sellers will not accept an offer without a “prequal” letter.

 Waive inspections: Many Sellers are doing pre-listing inspections, and usually they share these with prospective Buyers.
 This is good for both the Buyer and Seller, The Seller can address any issues, and the Buyer has a better idea as to what they are getting into and make their offer accordingly.
-As a Buyer, If all the inspections you want done have been completed, and if you are satisfied you may want to consider waiving additional inspections to make your offer more appealing.
+As a Buyer, If all the inspections you want done have been completed, and if you are satisfied you may want to consider waving additional inspections to make your offer more appealing.

 Appraisal gap: In our market some Buyers also pay the “appraisal gap” .
 What this means is that while an appraisal is still done for the Buyer’s bank, if the home does not appraise at the loan amount or higher the Buyer will pay the excess up to a maximum.
 Cash buyers are not required to do an appraisal and may choose to waive an appraisal completely.